RyanCHolder/Comparing-Single-Modalities/README.md

   will involve a divide by zero.
 However, these warning can be ignored because the results are unaffected by this (stastical values during convolutional training will just be Nan)

+  imbalance_testing.py can be run similarly to alg_testing and tests a view class imbalance solutions.

   The visuals.py script can be run to create graphs of the data.
   By running plot_formatted(subject), where subject is a string coressponding to the desired subject number, the formatted data will be plotted
   (using the averages of each time step)